You are here

 12:00-1:00 (Optional) Working lunch: Instructors will be available to students for questions and one-on-one help.

-Goal: Students will learn the basic functionality of Plato via the terminal.
+Goal: Students will learn the basics of how to use Plato for shape optimization.

-Outcome: Students are able to set up and run optimization problems using meshes from the morning session.
+Outcome: Students know how to set up and run optimization problems using meshes from the morning session.

 Note: This session includes a 15-minute break.